GITMCode/GITM/srcDoc/postprocessing.md

     -tgz                  tar and zip raw GITM file instead of process
 ```

 !!! note "Post-processing Speed"

-    The default "engine" for reading the raw GITM
-    outputs is `scipy.io.FortranFile`.
-In some cases like high processor-count,
-    many output files, etc., files may not be post-processing as quickly as they
-    are created.

-    In this case, it is recommended to use the Fortran engine which is included within GITM.
-The executable can be created by running `make POST` from GITM's root folder (`GITM/`).
+    The post_process.py code is relatively slow - it was written to be more robust and to be clean and not fast.
+If extremely fast post processing is desired, the older fortran post processor (driven by a shell script) can be used.
+This is not the recommended way of doing things, but it can be much faster.
+The old post processor executable can be created by running `make POST` from GITM's root folder (`GITM/`).
 If this is done before `make rundir`, it will automatically be copied.
-Otherwise it must be moved to `run/` manually.
+Otherwise it must be linked to `run/` manually.

     The python post-processor will use `PostGITM.exe` if it is found in `run/`.
-This is not the default behavior as some systems limit which programs can be run from login nodes.
+This is not the default behavior as some systems limit which programs can be run from login nodes (but don't seem to limit python yet!).

+One of the benefits of post_process.py is that it can post process the files and then scp them over to another system.
+In order to do this, you need to have keyless entry setup, so that files can be transferred without entering a password.
+The machine name, user name, and directory to move the run into have to be passed into the post_process.py script, which is done with a 'remotefile'.
+If the python code finds this file, it will read it and start moving files.
+Specifically, the post processor:
+- checks to see if the directory on the remote system exists.
+If not, it tries to create it.
+- post processes any files that need to be post processed in UA/data.
+- pushes the UA/data/*bin files over to the remote system.
+- checks one-by-one to see if the files exist on the remote system.
+If the file exists on the remote system, it removes it from the UA/data directory on the compute node.
+- pushes supplemental files (like log files and run files) to the remote system.
+- if the processing time has not expired, it waits a give amount of time (5 minutes by default) and loops.
+If the processing time has been exceeded, it exists.

 ### Arguments